 Andrými’s Solidarity Statement

 No space can be completely safe and free from oppression.
 Our safer spaces policy exists to minimize oppressive actions, behaviours and language in Andrými.
 We would like events in Andrými to be welcoming and engaging, and we encourage everyone to be proactive in creating an atmosphere where oppressive behaviour and language is not tolerated.
-Oppressive actions and words include but are not limited to: racism, sexism, homophobia, transphobia, and any expression of disrespect and/or intolerance of size, gender identity, sexuality, gender expression, (dis)ability, age, educational level, and cultural background.
+Oppressive actions and words include but are not limited to: racism, sexism, homophobia, transphobia, and any expression of disrespect and/or intolerance of size, gender identity, sexual identity, gender expression, (dis)ability, age, educational level, and cultural background.

 Please keep the following in mind when utilizing the space:

 - Your emotional and physical boundaries should be respected.
 Likewise, respect everyone else’s physical and emotional boundaries.
 Ask first before touching, and listen and change your behavior if you are making anyone feel uncomfortable.

 - You should feel safe asking people not to discuss a topic that might be triggering for you.
 Everyone should check in before discussing topics that might be triggering (e.g. sexual abuse, sexual experiences, physical violence, or encounters with the police).

 - You are responsible for your own actions.
 Even if our actions are not intentionally hurtful, what we say and do can hurt others or make them feel uncomfortable.